-2. Application for Deferral of Traffic Impact Analysis - Required
+1. Application for Deferral of Traffic Impact Analysis - Required

-A form to determine whether a Traffic Impact Analysis (TIA) is necessary to be submitted with an application is received either at the pre-application meeting (if required) or from the Prince William County Department of Transportation (703.792.6825).
+A form to determine whether a Traffic Impact Analysis (TIA) is necessary to be submitted with an application is received either at the pre-application meeting (if required) or from the Prince William County Department of Transportation at transportation@pwcgov.org or (703) 792-6825.
 The form must be completed with the assistance of planning staff from the Transportation Office.
 A Transportation planning staff member will be available at the pre-application meeting to assist in the completion of the form.
 Either the authorized deferral form or a TIA must be submitted with an application.

-3. Cultural Resources Assessment and Record Check - Required
+2. Cultural Resources Assessment for Pending Development Applications - Required

 A form to check for existing cultural resources on the proposed site is received either at the pre-application meeting (if required) or from the Planning Office.
 The Planning Office maintains reference materials to use in determining if the site has special significance.
-Planning Office staff assists in the review of these materials and in completing the record check.
-Appointments to review these materials must be made in advance by calling 703.792.7615.
+Planning Office staff assist in the review of these materials and in completing the record check.
+The application for a Cultural Resource Assessment (CRA) is available online through ePortal.
+This allows Planning staff and the applicant to track progress and to maintain timelines.
 The completed form, signed by staff, and/or a Phase I archaeological survey must be submitted with the application.
-Archaeological scopes of work need to be approved by the County Archaeologist prior to initiation of work.
+Archaeological scopes of work need to be approved by the county Archaeologist prior to initiation of work.

-4. Perennial Flow Determination - Required
+3. Perennial Flow Determination - Required

 A form to determine if a Perennial Flow Determination (PFD) is required.
-The form is to be completed with assistance from Watershed Management (703-792-7070).
+The form is to be completed with assistance from Watershed Management (703) 792-7070.
 The form with either a PFD or a statement of no stream prevalence is required with the submission of the application.

-\Note that all home business and family day home applications shall require review by the Building Official to establish conformance to applicable building codes.
+Note that all home business and family day home applications shall require review by the Building Official to establish conformance to applicable building codes.
 Other application types may also require review per the preapplication meeting discussion.
 Consultation with the Building Development Division prior to application is recommended.
-Contact the BDD at bdd@pwcgov.org or 703-792-6930 for more information.
+Contact the BDD at bdd@pwcgov.org or (703) 792-6930 for more information.